Punjab State Commission For Women: History and objectives

 Chairperson of Punjab State Commission for Women, Manisha Gulati, made her number 88659-00064 public to facilitate distressed women to lodge immediate complaints.

 Composition

 Punjab State Commission for Women was formed with a chairperson and other members.
 The social welfare department of the state makes modalities for appointing the Chairman of the State Commission for Women.
 Their salary and other emoluments are fixed by the state government and revised from time to time.

 Smt.
-Manisha Gulati is the Chairperson of the Punjab State Commission for Women.
-She along with other members will hold office for a period of 3 years.
+Raj Lali Gill is the Chairperson of the Punjab State Commission for Women.

 Activities

 Punjab State Commission for Women was formed in 2006 to perform below activities: